-All positions for the Lobbyist component applications received by the Priority Deadline will be assigned by email.
+All positions for the Lobbyist component applications received by the Priority Deadline will be assigned by email by 5pm CST the next day.
 Lobbyist positions will be assigned based on the quality of application beginning the day after the priority deadline.
 If any positions remain open after Priority Deadline, they will be assigned on a first come, first served basis.